gpopesc/wireguard-module-synology/README.md

 choose your Synology arhitecture from here: https://kb.synology.com/en-ca/DSM/tutorial/What_kind_of_CPU_does_my_NAS_have

-You cand choose among foloowing models:
+You cand choose among following models:
  - apollolake
  - braswell
  - broadwell